designtesbrot/moleculer-antivirus/README.md

 The following List details which features are implemented

+- Scan a stream for malicious virus content
-- Scan a file for malicious virus content
+- Scan a local file for malicious virus content

-## Roadmap

-The following List details which features are potentially implemented in the future

-- Scan a file at a remote location
+- Scan a file at a remote location for malicious virus content

 ## Requirements